Our Trainers

 Dan McBride

 Dan has always had a passion for animals from a young age.
 From the frogs to the salamanders he used to catch in his neighborhood's window wells to the wide array of dogs, cats, fish and reptiles he cared for at home growing up, animals have always been a major part of his life.
 He previously worked in Home Health Care for ten years before beginning his new position with Courteous K9 the beginning of 2023.
 It has been a welcome change and he looks forward to developing his knowledge, skills and techniques as a dog trainer.
 In his free time he enjoys playing disc golf, bicycling, and attending live music events.
 You can also frequently catch him playing a number of video games, his favorite being The Legend of Zelda.
 Currently he doesn't have any dogs of his own, he does however have two Ragdoll cats (Arther & Ellwood).
-He is married and is excited to expand his family to include both children and dogs!
+He is married and has a son named Atlas.
+He is excited to expand his family to include both more children and dogs!

 Emma Grobe